-Yes, grandparents can have visitation rights if the court determines that there was a pre-existing relationship between the grandparent and the child that has “engendered a bond.”
-In plain English, in means that a judge, after hearing the evidence, determines that it is in the best interest of the child to see his or her grandparents.
-The visitation, of course, has to be reasonable.
-The parent(s) still retain the rights to make decisions about their child.
+Yes, grandparents can have visitation rights if the court determines that there was a pre-existing relationship between the grandparent and the child that has “engendered a bond,” and that it is in “the best interest of the child” to have a relationship with the grandparent.
+In plain English, that means that a judge, after hearing the evidence, determines that it is in the best interest of the child to continue to see his or her grandparents.
+The visitation, of course, has to be reasonable, and the parent(s) still retain the right to make decisions about their child.

 In general, grandparents cannot file for visitation rights while the grandchild’s parents are married.
 But there are exceptions, like:

 • A parent’s whereabouts are unknown (and have been for at least a month);

 • One of the parents joins the grandparent’s petition for visitation;

 • The child does not live with either of his or her parents; or